-Going to the gynecologist can be stressful, but what happens when it’s your daughter’s vagina?
-When should she start going?
-What does the gynecologist do?
+Knowing when to send your daughter to the gynecologist can be confusing.
+Do you bring her after her first period?
+Or when she becomes sexually active?
 Madge the Vag sits down with gynecologist Dr. Elizabeth Poyner to get all the answers because your daughter’s cooter is counting on you!

 Go deep with Madge the Vag.
 Subscribe to our Youtube channel: https://www.youtube.com/ScaryMommyTV